ajith-shankar/BigData-Project-End-to-End/Hadoop_Setup.md

 ## Conclusion

-You have successfully set up Apache Hadoop for the BigData Project: End-to-End.
+You have successfully set up Apache Hadoop for the BigData Project: USA-Healthcare-Report.
 Ensure that Hadoop services are running, and you can proceed with other components of your project that rely on distributed storage and processing.

 Adjust the paths, version numbers, and configuration settings based on your specific requirements.
 Additionally, consider providing troubleshooting tips or additional resources if needed.